Bek0/NLP-sentiment-analysis/README.md

 ## Overview

-This project focuses on sentiment analysis of textual comments using natural language processing (NLP) and machine learning techniques.
+This project focuses on sentiment analysis of textual comments related to climate change using natural language processing (NLP) and machine learning techniques.
 The primary objective is to classify sentiments from text data, identify key phrases, and analyze various metrics related to sentiment and text content.

 ## Data Preprocessing

-- **Data Loading**: The dataset is loaded from a CSV file containing textual comments along with sentiment scores and numerical scores.
+- **Data Loading**: The dataset is loaded from a CSV file containing textual comments on climate change along with sentiment scores (indicating the sentiment's positivity or negativity) and interaction scores (numerical scores representing the level of engagement for each comment).

 - **Text Cleaning**:
   - **HTML and URL Removal**: HTML entities and URLs are stripped from the text to remove irrelevant content and potential noise.
   - **Normalization**: Text is converted to lowercase to ensure uniformity.